stakater/stakater-docs/docs/content/sre/tronador/workflow.md

           tag: {{APPLICATION_IMAGE_TAG}}
 ```

-### Github Event
+### GitHub Event
- Github (or any other repository management system) events are used to trigger the Tronador pipeline.
+ GitHub (or any other repository management system) events are used to trigger the Tronador pipeline.
 The pipeline is triggered whenever a PR is opened for a repository that supports tronador.

 ### Tekton Pipeline

 The Tekton Pipeline needs to watch your repo where tronador is configured to be used, and when a PR is created or updated, it will trigger the Tekton pipeline.
 The pipeline will first create a docker image from the changes in your PR.
 It will then create an EnvironmentProvisioner CR by using the details in the config file, and replacing its `APPLICATION_IMAGE_NAME` and `APPLICATION_IMAGE_TAG` variables in the config file with the details about the created docker image.
-Finally it will push the Environment Provisioner to your gitops repository.
+Finally it will push the Environment Provisioner to your GitOps repository.

 <figure>
   <img